snicholspa/tips_tricks_howtos/autonomous_database/select_ai_rag/select_ai_rag.md

 Select AI integrates with AI vector search available in Oracle Autonomous Database 23ai for similarity search using vector embeddings.

-**Note:**  The above introduction was sourced from [here](https://docs.oracle.com/en-us/iaas/autonomous-database-serverless/doc/select-ai-retrieval-augmented-generation-rag.html)
+The above introduction was sourced from [here](https://docs.oracle.com/en-us/iaas/autonomous-database-serverless/doc/select-ai-retrieval-augmented-generation-rag.html)

 ## New to the OCI Generative AI Service